-During 2002, 2001 and 2000, we recorded intangible assets associated with acquiring the following companies: iKnowledge, Inc. in 2002; iNews, LLC in 2001; and The Motion Factory, Inc. in 2000.
-In connection with these acquisitions, we allocated approximately \$4.2 million to completed technologies which are being amortized over periods ranging from 3 to 4.5 years.
-Included in the operating results for each of the quarters ended March 31, 2003 and 2002 is amortization of these intangible assets of \$0.3 million.
+We recorded intangible assets associated with acquiring the following businesses: Rocket Network, Inc. in 2003; iKnowledge, Inc. in 2002; iNews, LLC in 2001; and The Motion Factory, Inc. in 2000.
+In connection with these acquisitions, we allocated \$4.8 million of the purchase consideration to completed technologies which are being amortized over periods ranging from 3 to 4.5 years.
+Included in the operating results for each of the quarters ended June 30, 2003 and 2002 is amortization of these intangible assets of \$0.3 million; the six-month periods ended June 30, 2003 and 2002 each include amortization of \$0.6 million.